 Citizens Advice Scotland (CAS) welcomes this further opportunity to respond to the consultation on proposed guidance for firms on the fair treatment of vulnerable consumers.
 We are pleased to see the continued commitment by the FCA to protecting vulnerable consumers.

-This guidance is particularly timely the current and future impact of COVID-19 which will result in both an increase in the number of vulnerable consumers and the increased vulnerability of some consumers.
+This guidance is particularly timely with the current and future impact of COVID-19 which will result in both an increase in the number of vulnerable consumers and the increased vulnerability of some consumers.
 In June of this year, we saw an increased demand on our public advice site for advice about dealing with debt, with page views on options for dealing for debt rising by 50% and help with debt by 39%.
-CAS expects so see this increase further once the temporary measures end, such as the furlough scheme and payment holidays.
+CAS expects to see this increase further once the temporary measures end, such as the furlough scheme and payment holidays.
 This will impact many people’s finances and they may struggle to cover basic costs.
-Therefore, there may be a lag in people reaching crisis point due to unmanageable debt and seeking help with this.
+Therefore, there may be a lag in people reaching crisis point due to unmanageable debt and seeking help.

 We are pleased to see that the FCA has taken on previous feedback and made some changes to this guidance.
 In particular, we are pleased to see positive steps being taken in relation to issues we advocated for in our previous response: